 You’ll want to use a low-abrasion toothpaste specifically made for sensitive teeth when you brush.
 This will help protect the enamel of the tooth surface and avoid exposing the dentin.

 4. Take Care of Your Oral Health

 Prevent periodontal disease (a leading cause of sensitive teeth) by brushing twice a day, flossing at least once a day (preferably before bedtime) and keeping your regularly scheduled dentist appointments.

 Using a gel for sensitive teeth can be a lifestyle game changer for those with sensitive teeth.
 (Ice cream, here we come!)
 It’s easy, inexpensive, and the fastest way to get the relief you seek.

-Super Relief Dental Gel: If you have sore gums, abrasions or canker sores along with sensitive teeth, Super Relief Dental Gel can give you the soothing relief you need.
+Pro Relief Dental Gel: If you have sore gums, abrasions or canker sores along with sensitive teeth, Pro Relief Dental Gel can give you the soothing relief you need.
 It’s formulated with healing ingredients like folic acid, Aloe vera and spearmint.
-Plus Zinc and Oxygene® for powerful deodorizing action.
+Plus zinc and Oxygene® for powerful deodorizing action.
 A favorite product for relief post dental-surgery.
 USA-made and sweetened with xylitol, a natural ingredient shown to inhibit plaque buildup.
 More information...

 Oxyfresh has complete confidence in the excellence of its products.

 That’s why we offer a 100% money-back guarantee (minus the cost of shipping) within 30 days of purchase if you’re not happy.